MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/images.rst

 Images Heap
 -----------

-The images heap is used to allocate the pixel data of:
+The image heap is used to allocate the pixel data of:

-- mutable images (i.e. `BufferedImage`_  instances)
+- Mutable images (i.e. `BufferedImage`_  instances).
-- immutable images decoded at runtime, typically a PNG: the heap is used to store the decoded image **and** the runtime decoder's temporary buffers, required during the decoding step.
+- Immutable images decoded at runtime, typically a PNG: the heap is used to store the decoded image **and** the runtime decoder's temporary buffers, required during the decoding step.
   After the decoding step, all the temporary buffers are freed.
-Note that the size of the temporary buffers depend on the decoder **and** on the original image itself (compression level, pixel encoding, etc.)
+  Note that the size of the temporary buffers depends on the decoder **and** on the original image itself (compression level, pixel encoding, etc.).
-- immutable images which are not byte-addressable, such as images opened with an input stream (i.e. `ResourceImage`_  instances)
+- Immutable images which are not byte-addressable, such as images opened with an input stream (i.e. `ResourceImage`_  instances).
-- immutable images which are byte-addressable but converted to a different output format (i.e. `ResourceImage`_  instances)
+- Immutable images which are byte-addressable but converted to a different output format (i.e. `ResourceImage`_  instances).

-In other words, every image which can not be retrieved using `ej.microui.display.Image.getImage()`_  is saved on the images heap.
+In other words, every image which cannot be retrieved using `ej.microui.display.Image.getImage()`_  is saved on the image heap.

 The size of the images heap can be configured with the ``ej.microui.memory.imagesheap.size`` property.